 Based on our professional judgement, we determined certain quantitative thresholds for materiality as set out in the table below.
 These, together with qualitative considerations, helped us to determine the scope of our audit and the nature, timing and extent of our audit procedure and to evaluate the effect of misstatements, both individually and in aggregate on the financial statements as a whole.

 Materiality

 How we determined it

+Rationale for the materiality

 2% of turnover